TaifAlsadoon/Fruit-Image-Classification-by-Teachable-Machine-platform/README.md

 Beyond just varying the position of images, also include examples of the same object or class in different real-world situations and environments.
 This will train the model to recognize the key features of the class, rather than just memorizing specific backgrounds or settings.

-By following these tips, you can build robust and effective image classification models using a Teachable Machine platform.
-A strong, diverse dataset and strategic image positioning and variety will help ensure your model performs well on real-world data.